-The Honourable Nicole Duval Hesler was elevated to the position of Chief Justice of Quebec on October 7, 2011.
-She was appointed to the Quebec Court of Appeal in 2006 and to the Superior Court of Quebec in 1992.
-The Honourable Duval Hesler was admitted to the Quebec Bar in 1968.
+The Honourable Nicole Duval Hesler was appointed to the Superior Court of Quebec in 1992, to the Court of Appeal in 2006, and became Chief Justice of the province of Quebec in 2011.
+She was admitted to the Quebec Bar in 1968.
 The same year, she joined the Montreal firm of Buchanan McAllister, later known as McAllister, Blakely, Hesler & Lapierre, in which she became a partner in 1976.

-During her twenty-four years of practice as a lawyer, Madam Duval Hesler specialized in litigation, particularly in the areas of civil liability, product liability, construction law, bankruptcy matters and environmental law.
+During the twenty-four years which followed her admission to the Quebec Bar, Madam Duval Hesler specialized in litigation, particularly in the areas of civil liability, product liability, construction law, bankruptcy matters and environmental law.
 She represented the Order of Architects of Quebec before the National Assembly Committee on the reform of the Civil Code of Quebec.

 On a parallel career track, Madam Duval Hesler was appointed member of the Federal Human Rights Tribunal in 1979 and presided over many Human Rights Tribunals thereafter.
 She gave training seminars for the Quebec Human Rights Commission on the subject of evidence of discrimination.
 In 1990, she was also appointed a member of the Board of Directors of the Corporation professionnelle des médecins du Québec by l'Office des professions du Québec.